Successfully investing in Poland

 In your opinion, how will Poland develop?

-Since 2021 Poland has been successfully recovering from the havoc wreaked by the pandemic and lockdowns.
-The external situation caused by the war in Ukraine and the anticipated huge influx of money from the EU funds to Poland should significantly speed up the country’s reform as well as large and small investments in the energy sector.
+There are also some changes associated with the conflict in Ukraine – an influx of new workers and the relocation of many businesses from the East to Poland.
+Also the high level of support recently received by Poland from EU funds should greatly stimulate domestic reform, larger and smaller investments in the energy sector, in particular renewable energy, and attract broadly defined innovation by financing research and development activities.
 Renewable energy sources and other eco-friendly investments, e.g. in low-emission hydrogen production, should gain much significance.
 Optimistic scenarios suggest significant intensification of economic activity in some sectors, especially those favoured in the European Union, namely decarbonisation, power engineering, research and development of high technologies, digitalisation, robotisation and cybersecurity.

-Beyond doubt, the major challenge for the government will be to bring inflation under control and stabilise interest rates in order to maintain the economic growth achieved in the past few years.
+Beyond doubt, the major challenge for the government will be to bring inflation under control and stabilise interest rates so that the economic growth achieved in the past few years continues in spite of the temporary recession.

 Contact